 Have the cashew milk made before beginning the recipe.

 Bring a pot of water to boil.
 Put the lid on and it will come to a boil faster.
 Meanwhile preheat your oven to 400°F and line a sheet pan with parchment paper.
 Add the bell pepper strips and season with salt and pepper.
 Set aside.

 Once the water is boiling, add a couple of teaspoons of salt, slowly to the boiling water and add your pasta.
 Stir well.
 The salt is important to flavor your pasta so it doesn't taste bland.
 Give it a good stir to break up the noodles.

 - Add your bell peppers to the preheated oven and cook for 10-15 minutes until tender, yet still firm.

 Meanwhile, prepare your sauce.
-To a large sauce pan, add the onion, garlic, 1/2 teaspoon salt, pepper and ONLY 1/2 cup water at this time.
+To a large sauce pan, add the onion, garlic, only 1/2 teaspoon of the salt, pepper and ONLY 1/2 cup water at this time.
 Give it a stir and turn the heat to medium.
 Once it is simmering, cook for about 5 minutes until the onions are tender, stirring a couple of times during.
 Check your pasta water.